DorenCalliku/markdown-cv/index.md

 # Doren Calliku

-Engineer and psychologist working on the neuroimaging and genetics of Dementia and psychiatric diseases.
-Background in computer engineering and neuroscience.
+Junior neuroscientist and engineer working on clinical data of Dementia and psychiatric diseases.
+Background in computer engineering and neuropsychology.

 <div id="webaddress">
 <a href="mailto:dcalliku@gmail.com">dcalliku@gmail.com</a>